SimonVerhoeven/archunit-demo/README.md

 freeze.store.default.path=src/test/resources/frozen
 # whether a new store should be created, for a CI build you'll likely want to keep this on the default value of false
 freeze.store.default.allowStoreCreation=true
-# whether the stored violations of frozen rules can be updated, default of true
+# whether the stored violations of frozen rules can be updated, the default is true
 freeze.store.default.allowStoreUpdate=true
-# whether to allow all violations to be refrozen (i.e. update the store with the current state to mark the current violations as accepted, report success)
+# whether to allow all violations to be refrozen (i.e. update the store with the current state to mark the current violations as accepted, and report success)
 freeze.refreeze=false
 ````